Skip to main content

 Upgrade #3: Smart Thermostats for Precision Control

-If you want to save money on your energy bills, smart thermostats are one of the most effective heating upgrades in Bend.
+If you want to save money on your energy bills, smart thermostats are one of the most effective heating upgrades in Bend & Redmond.
 With a furnace or heat pump thermostat integration, you can enjoy better temperature control, lower energy bills, and improved heating schedules.

 With a smart thermostat, you can instantly access your thermostat from any location that has an internet connection.
 If you forget to turn your heat down while you’re on vacation, you can easily use your mobile device to update the temperature in your home.